vincentzhang15/toolbox/README.md

     - Extract audio segment from an audio file.
     - Speech to text conversion using AI model (OpenAI Whisper & Nvidia NeMo Canary 1b).
     - Chop audio into intervals.
+    - Automatically preprocess input to Nvidia NeMo Canary (speech-to-text) by converting audio to mono channel.
+    - Merge audio files in a folder to a single .mp3 file.
+    - Convert any audio file to mp3.
+    - Convert all audio files in a directory to .mp3.
+    - Normalize audio volume.
+    - Compress audio file.
 - Text Tools
     - Convert curl command to be windows compatible.
     - Text summarize using AI model (Alibaba Qwen2 72b).